Narrative

 Exodus 1:15-16

-Pharaoh commands midwives to kill Hebrew sons at birth, setting stage for Exodus 1:22.
+Pharaoh commands midwives to kill Hebrew boys at birth, setting the stage for widespread infanticide leading to verse 1:22.

 Connections Across Scripture